kapple19/OceanAcoustics.jl/README.md

 ```

 ## Usage
-To load the package, execute
+At the Julia REPL, execute

 ```julia
 using OceanAcoustics
 ```

-at the Julia REPL.

 ### Ray Tracing
 1. Define the environment parameters: